okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/factor-profiles/index.md

 ### Adoption Factor Profile Feature Object

 The Adoption Feature is available for all Factor Profiles.
-It controls the settings that determine when a Factor may be configured, or "adopted", for a user.
+It controls the settings that determine when a Factor may be enrolled, or "adopted", for a user.

 #### Adoption Factor Profile Feature Properties